No. 806-809 Jinfeng Building, Pailou Ji Area, Wanjiang District, Dongguan, China

 • Set up contingency plans for financial risks linked to incorrect Incoterms.

-Avoiding Common Mistakes with Incoterms
+Avoiding Common Mistakes with China Incoterms

 Many businesses make the mistake of picking Incoterms without fully understanding their use, thinking there’s a one-size-fits-all solution.
 For example, relying solely on FOB might not suit every shipping scenario.
 Other terms like CPT (Carriage Paid To) could better fit certain arrangements, potentially saving costs.